AdobeDocs/commerce-cloud-service.en/help/cloud-guide/routes/caching.md

 ## Cache duration

 The cache duration is determined by the `Cache-Control` response header value.
-If no `Cache-Control` header is in the response, we use the `default_ttl` key.
+If no `Cache-Control` header is in the response, the `default_ttl` key is used.

 ## Cache key